 Setting standards to develop future farmers and growers

-To develop the next generation of skilled farmers and growers, AHDB, NFU and industry employers have joined forces to set standards for three new Trailblazer Apprenticeship schemes - crop technician, stockperson, and packhouse line leader.
+To develop the next generation of skilled farmers and growers, AHDB, NFU and industry employers joined forces to set standards for six Trailblazer Apprenticeship schemes.
+These are managed by the Institute for Apprenticeships and Technical Education.

 Using feedback from some of the largest and most productive employers in the industry the new standards offer colleges and employers the opportunity to work together to develop the next generation of skilled workers, not only to increase their knowledge and skills but also to build the behaviours that can help workers to be successful in the future.